BlackHolePerturbationToolkit/KerrGeoPy/paper/paper.md

 `KerrGeoPy` is a Python package which computes both stable and plunging geodesics in Kerr spacetime using the analytic solutions to the geodesic equation derived in [@fujita] and [@dyson].
 It mirrors and builds upon much of the functionality of the `KerrGeodesics` [@kerrgeodesics] Mathematica library.
-Geodesic solutions are written in terms of elliptic integrals, which are evaluated using `SciPy`.
+Geodesic solutions are written in terms of Legendre elliptic integrals, which are evaluated using `SciPy`.
 Users can construct a geodesic by providing the initial position and four-velocity, or by providing either the constants of motion or the Keplerian parameters described above.

-`KerrGeoPy` also provides methods for computing the fundamental frequencies and constants of motion associated with a given geodesic and implements the algorithm described in [@stein] for finding the location of the last stable orbit, known as the separatrix.
+`KerrGeoPy` provides methods for computing the four-velocity, fundamental frequencies, and constants of motion associated with a given geodesic and also implements the algorithm described in [@stein] for finding the location of the last stable orbit, known as the separatrix.
 The package also includes several methods for visualizing and animating geodesics.

+`KerrGeoPy` is a part of the [Black Hole Perturbation Toolkit](https://bhptoolkit.org).
+The source code is hosted on [Github](https://github.com/BlackHolePerturbationToolkit/KerrGeoPy) and the package is distributed through both [PyPI](https://pypi.org/project/kerrgeopy/) and [conda-forge](https://anaconda.org/conda-forge/kerrgeopy).
+Automated unit tests are run using [Github Actions](https://github.com/BlackHolePerturbationToolkit/KerrGeoPy/actions/workflows/tests.yml) and comprehensive documentation is available on [Read the Docs](https://kerrgeopy.readthedocs.io/).

 ![Example of an equatorial (left), spherical (center) and generic (right) orbit computed by `KerrGeoPy`](orbits.png)